Hormonal Health

 5. Weight gain or difficulty losing weight

-Many women with PCOS notice unexplained weight gain, particularly around the abdomen.
-Even with a consistent diet and exercise, shedding pounds can be challenging due to insulin resistance, a common underlying PCOS symptom.
+Many women with PCOS notice unexplained weight gain, particularly around the abdomen, due to insulin resistance.

 6. Fatigue